mmnervous/titans-spam/README.md

 gcc spam.c -o spam_titans
 ```

+## Set addresses

+Edit sendTransaction.json to put your addresses.

 ## Usage

 ./spam [number of blocks] [number of tx in a block] [delay (ms) between blocks]